singita585/Singita-Maluleke-Resume.github.io/README.md

-I have created my own CV by using HTML and CSS
+In this project I have created my own CV by using HTML and CSS